Using innovative security to improve retail service

 The way customers interact with products and the way they want to experience shopping has changed.
-Gone are the days of a few security guards out the front of the store checking your bags as you leave.
+Gone are the days of a few security personnel out the front of the store checking your bags as you leave.
 Security is evolving and becoming less overt, while technology advances become a central consideration for businesses that wish to stay protected.
 This shift has created a security scene that is now home to innovation rather than purely man power.
 The challenge within the security industry is to not only to alter the way retail shoppers view security but also how businesses interact and utilise their protective services.

 A shifting perception